Marginal Zone Lymphoma

 Types of MZL

 - Extranodal MZL or Mucosa-Associated Lymphoid Tissue (MALT) is the most common form of MZL, accounting for about two-thirds of all MZL cases per year.
-This type occurs outside the Small bean-shaped glands located in the small vessels of the lymphatic system.
-There are thousands of lymph nodes located throughout the body, with clusters of them in the neck, under the arms, the chest, abdomen and groin.
-Lymph nodes filter lymph fluid, trapping and destroying potentially harmful bacteria and viruses. in places such as the stomach, small intestine, salivary gland, thyroid, eyes, and lungs.
+This type occurs outside the lymph nodes in places such as the stomach, small intestine, salivary gland, thyroid, eyes, and lungs.
 MALT lymphoma is divided into two categories: gastric, which develops in the stomach and is the most common site, and nongastric, which develops outside of the stomach.
 In many cases of MALT lymphoma, the patient has a previous medical history of chronic infection, inflammation, or autoimmune disorders at the affected organ.

-- Nodal MZL (sometimes called monocytoid B-cell lymphoma) occurs within the The watery fluid in the lymph system that contains white blood cells (lymphocytes). nodes and accounts for about 10 percent of all MZL cases.
+- Nodal MZL (sometimes called monocytoid B-cell lymphoma) occurs within the lymph nodes and accounts for about 10 percent of all MZL cases.

 - Splenic MZL occurs most often in the spleen and blood.
 It has been associated with hepatitis C virus (HCV) infection.
 Splenic MZL comprises about 20 percent of MZL cases diagnosed each year.